It’s an equally empowering and daunting feeling to see all the mountains you’re going to be climbing within the week.

 We made it up in 2 hours or less.
-And that’s what’s been so interesting about these past couple days: the future looks really difficult and daunting, but it ending up being triumphant and fun.
+And that’s what’s been so interesting about these past couple days: the future looks really difficult and daunting, but it ends up being triumphant and fun.

 Every single person I hiked with to the top of Moosilauke had an epic smile on their face this morning.
 We hiked a big ass mountain.
 And it was a beautiful god damned day.
 In fact, some how, despite all our previous anxieties about weather and terraine, everything turned out to be perfect.

 So now I firmly believe that it’s silly to sweat the future.
 There’s just too many factors that you can’t be certain on.
 Plus I am going to finish hiking this section of the trail no matter WHAT gets thrown at me.
 I am going to make it happen.
 There is nothing that can stop me.

 But I’m not too worried.
 Because I’m going to DO it.
 It’s going to happen.